MATWL - Masters in Teaching World Languages

 The goal of the Master's of Arts in Teaching World Languages (MATWL) program is to prepare the highest quality language educators for the state of Kentucky and beyond.
 The MATWL program is designed to prepare candidates who will possess a high level of content knowledge, excel in pedagogy, and perform as competent professional language educators.

-The program is offered in the Department of Modern and Classical Languages, Literatures, and Cultures in cooperation with the Department of Hispanic Studies and the Department of Curriculum and Instruction in the College of Education.
-MATWL graduates can be certified to teach French, German, Latin, Russian, or Spanish.
+The program is offered in the Department of Modern and Classical Languages, Literatures, and Cultures in cooperation with the Department of Hispanic Studies and the College of Education.
+MATWL graduates can be certified to teach Chinese, French, German, Latin, Japanese, Russian, or Spanish.

 Typical applicants include anyone with a BA from a US institution or the equivalent, teachers who are employed with an emergency certification and second-career professionals as well as teachers seeking professional development.